yugabyte/yugabyte-db/docs/content/latest/sample-data/sportsdb.md

 ## Install the SportsDB sample database

-The following sections guide you through downloading and installing the SportsDB sample database.
+Follow the steps here to download and install the SportsDB sample database.

 ### Before you begin